rachel-sedibridge/IMAGE-obj-sonification-prototypes/documentation/scan_implementation.md

 **Why not use `Tone.Players`?** Tone.js has an object (`Players`) that combines multiple `Player` objects, similarly to the array used here.
 I didn't use it, because it's mainly useful if you're doing the same thing to all those `Player`s.
 Since here, we're specifically going to be doing *different* things to every `Player` (region), it didn't really add anything and was confusing.

-## Playback
+## 3. Playback
 This uses the KeyboardEvent API to sync to user keybaord input, and Tone.js to play audio.

+### 3.1.
+Segmentation, & moving b/w segments
+The sonification is conceptually divided into 4 (by default, could be any number) segments, 1-indexed.
+Segment 0 (zero) is reserved for the "start" sound, and an additional segment at the end corresponds to the "end" sound.
+A global "segment tracker" (`sgmt_tracker`) tracks that index number.

+The program sets a hard limit of that range: decrementing past 0 or incrementing past the "end" index does nothing.

+The program starts on segment 0.
+The segment number is incremented between the user pressing the `MOVE_UP` or `MOVE_DOWN` keys and the actual playback.
+Thus, when the page first loads, pressing the `TOGGLE_PLAY` key will play the "start" sound, and pressing the `MOVE_UP` key will play the first segment.
+Because of the hard limit on indices, if the user presses `MOVE_DOWN` on page load (or when they've navigated back to the start), it will skip updating the `sgmt_tracker` and replay "start" sound.

+Likewise, hitting `MOVE_UP` when you're already at the end just replays the "end" sound.

-### Handling user (keyboard) input
+### 3.2.
+Handling user (keyboard) input
 There is an `EventListener` for "keydown" events of any kind, which immediately calls the function `handleDown()`. *NOTE: there is the outline to easily implement a response when the user lifts the key, but it's not currently used.
 Since we only care about individual keypresses here, keydown and keyup might as well be the same event.*

 The function `handleDown()` ignores all but the initial keydown (i.e. keydown events that keep being sent when a user holds down a key).
 It explicitly handles the three important keys (`MOVE_UP`, `MOVE_DOWN`, and `TOGGLE_PLAY`, defined above), and lets everything else just run through and return without doing anything.

 On `MOVE_UP` and `MOVE_DOWN`, it calls the `sonify()` helper function with a flag saying which one it was (boolean `movingUp`).
 On `TOGGLE_PLAY`, it either stops the sounds currently playing, or calls the same `sonify()` helper to resume.
 In the latter case, it throws in an optional flag (`repeating = true`) to indicate that this is replaying the current segment.
 See why below.

-#### NOTE - pausing playback
+### 3.3.
+NOTE - pausing playback
 As described in the Tone.js additional documentation (`documentation/tonejs.md`), you cannot simply "stop" or pause playback of something that's already scheduled into the `Transport`.
 This implementation works by setting all the `Players` (for each region) to play on a certain time interval.
-For this reason, the only way I could figure out to stop playback once it started was to go through and mute every `Player`, and then check and unmute if necessary before starting playback again.
+For this reason, the only way I could figure out to stop playback once it started was to go through and mute every `Player` in the array.
+This also means it has to check and unmute if necessary before starting playback again.
 It's a hacky workaround, so if you come up with something better please go ahead and change it lol.

-### Playing a segment (`sonify()` helper)
+### 3.4 Playing a segment (`sonify()` helper)
-First,
+First, "move" the script to the correct segment by incrementing or decrementing the `sgmt_tracker` (segment tracker).
+That flag that says whether user moved up or down (bool `movingUp`) determines which.
+If the optional `repeating` flag is set, skip this step.
+As described in 3.1, if this operation would take it outside the permitted range, also skip this step.

+Depending on the value of `sgmt_tracker` after this, it either plays the start sound or end sound, or calls another helper function (`playAllRegions()`) to play the appropriate segment of the sonification (logic separated for legibility).

+In short, that helper function calculates segment duration and start time within the audio tracks ("offset"), sets the `Player` for each region to play (or loop) over that time, and starts the playback.

+In more detail:
+1. Since the segments are of equal length, segment len = length of an audio track / number of segments.
+2. The offset (how far into the tracks to pick up playing) is 0 for segment 1, [segment len] for segment 2, 2 * [segment len] for segment 3, ...etc.
+Thus, offset = `(sgmt_tracker - 1) * [segment len]`.
+3. If the segments should loop, it sets `loopStart = offset` and `loopEnd = offset + [segment len]` for each `Player`.
+Otherwise, use the optional parameters to `Player.start()` to have it start playing at `TransportTime = 0` but from `offset = offset` within the audio track, and for `duration = segment len`.
+    - In the latter case, also set `Transport` to stop after that duration.
+This maps `Transport.state == 'started'` to whether audio is still playing for the user, which the handler of `TOGGLE_PLAY` keypress needs to know.
+4. It then starts the playback from `TransportTime = 0` with `Tone.getTransport().start()` (`getTransport` not `Transport`: using v15 syntax).

 # Continuous Sound